yogeshchandrasekharuni/fast-agent/README.md

 > Windows Users - there are a couple of configuration changes needed for the Filesystem and Docker MCP Servers - necessary changes are detailed within the configuration files.

+## Agent Development

+FastAgent lets you interact with Agents during a workflow, enabling "warm-up" and diagnostic prompting to improve behaviour and refine prompts.

+## MCP Server Development

 ### llmindset.co.uk fork:

 - "FastAgent" style prototyping, with per-agent models